Get Answers to These FAQs We Hear the Most

 How an Injury Lawyer Can Help After a Truck Accident

 If you or someone you love has been hurt by a speeding semi-truck, contact the Law Office of Kenneth E. Berger today.
 Our experienced legal team understands that you are hurting both physically and financially after your accident, and we want to help you and your family get the justice that you deserve so that you can focus on the healing process.
-Reach out to us by phone, email, or click the live chat box on this page to arrange a free and confidential consultation today.
+Call us today at 803-790-2800 (Columbia, SC) / 843-427-2800 (Myrtle Beach, SC), or start a live chat 24/7 with a real, live person to arrange a free and confidential consultation.

 How can unsecured cargo cause a truck crash?

 There are millions of commercial trucks, semis, and other cargo vehicles on the roads and highways in South Carolina, carrying millions of dollars of freight every day.
-These industrial-grade vehicles carrying goods to and from businesses and consumers are often just a part of the background of daily life on the road—right up until a large truck causes a tragic accident with a passenger car due to unsecured or improperly loaded cargo.
+These industrial-grade vehicles carrying goods to and from businesses and consumers are often just a part of the background of daily life on the road—right up until unsecured cargo causes a truck accident with a passenger car.

 How Poorly Loaded Cargo Causes Truck Wrecks